14 July, 2012

 "Yes, you do!
 Where is it?"
 I hissed again and threw a smile her way as I kept digging in me empty pockets like I was busy looking for it when all the while I was buying time.

 "Whatever do you mean?"
-Weasil said looking down at me like we had all day to stand there and be threatened with a deep sixing by a wee naval commander in green Crocs.
+Weasil said, looking down at me like we had all day to stand there and be threatened with a deep sixing by a wee naval commander in green Crocs.

 "You know what I mean!"
 I nearly shouted.

 "See, I don't have THE item."
-Weasil sighed bored, looking in the direction of Captain Jaack.
+Weasil sighed, bored, looking toward Captain Jaack.

 "DOLT!"
 The naval captain yelled, slapping her forehead as she watched.